ibm-cloud-docs/containers/cs_at_events.md

 # {{site.data.keyword.cloudaccesstrailshort}} events
 {: #at_events}

-You can view, manage, and audit user-initiated activities in your {{site.data.keyword.containerlong_notm}} cluster by using the {{site.data.keyword.cloudaccesstrailshort}} service.
+You can view, manage, and audit user-initiated activities in your {{site.data.keyword.containerlong}} community Kubernetes or OpenShift cluster by using the {{site.data.keyword.cloudaccesstrailshort}} service.
 {: shortdesc}

 The {{site.data.keyword.containershort_notm}} generates two types of {{site.data.keyword.cloudaccesstrailshort}} events: